 At Choctaw Electric Cooperative (CEC), every member is an owner of the business.
-Unlike other electric utilities, CEC exists to meet member’s need, not to make a profit.
+Unlike other electric utilities, CEC exists to meet member’s needs, not to make a profit.
 Instead, any revenue over and above the cost of doing business are considered “margins.”
 These margins represent an interest-free loan of operating capital by the membership to the co-op. this capital allows CEC to finance operations and sometimes construction with the intent that this capital will be repaid to you in later years.
-In December 2016 CEC will pay over $1,554,000 to members like you served by the co-op.

 Below are answers to common questions for a better understanding of capital credits.